Hydraulic Valves Information

 Performance specifications for hydraulic valves include:

 Valve sizes are typically measured in inches (in).

 Pressure ratings are usually measured in pounds per square inch (psi).

-Ports - both double-port and multi-port hydraulic valves are available.
+Ports are available as both double-port and multi-port hydraulic valves.

-Media temperature is the maximum temperature of the media the valve is designed to accomodate expressed in degrees Fahrenheit.
+Media temperature is the maximum temperature of the media the valve is designed to accommodate expressed in degrees Fahrenheit.

 Flow coefficient equals the number of gallons of 60° F water that flow through a valve at a specified opening with a pressure drop of 1 psi across the valve.